danieljharvey/website-face/posts/2018-10-30-optics-pt-1-lens.markdown

 ---
-title: Why The Fuck Should I Care About Lens?
+title: Why The Hell Should I Care About Lens?
 (Part 1)
 ---

 Lenses are a thing that Haskell people talk about a lot.
 They bloody love a lens.
 Everywhere you go, lens, lens, lens.
 What is lens?
 Should we, mere mortals, care?